 I was even once cross-country skiing by myself in the Midway Geyser Basin area when I came upon a herd of hundreds of bison, filling the entire valley before me.
 When one of those behemoths suddenly starting sprinting straight at me, from a distance, I quickly looked at the only tree within a quarter-mile of me and wondered how quickly I could get my skis off and get up it.
 I got lucky that day: That bison inexplicably veered off in another direction.
 I’m not even sure whether it noticed me.

-But I think this recent episode with the bison herd was the most closely surrounded I’ve ever been by these enormous animals, the largest of which weigh upwards of a ton and could probably flip over a small car.
+But I think this episode with the bison herd passing my car was the most closely surrounded I’ve ever been by these enormous animals, the largest of which weigh upwards of a ton and could probably flip over a small car.
 Fortunately, these bison remained calm as they paraded past at least a few dozen vehicles stopped on the road.